YININGDING/Stochastic-analysis/README.md

 By the way, if you are not familiar to GitHub just like me, you can use this link: https://www.overleaf.com/read/tvmdsnbjsbfq, this will redirect you to overleaf and you can directly compile the code and download the PDF file.

-Please feel free to leave any comments and star this project if you find this is helpful ^ ^.Have fun.
+Please feel free to leave any comments and star this project if you find this is helpful ^ ^.
+I like this unit a lot, I hope you do too.